 - Food Standards Agency: allergen labelling for food manufacturers

-- Allergy UK: information and advice for caterers
+- Allergy UK: information and advice for restaurants and caterers

 Allergen labelling changes for pre-packed for direct sale foods (PPDS)